bobricius/Armachat-circuitpython/README.md

 # Armachat-circuitpython
-New armachat based on Raspberry Pi PICO an Circuitpython code
+New Armachat based on Raspberry Pi PICO an Circuitpython code

 **Software working features:**